-On June 30, 2000, the President signed into law The Electronic Signatures in Global and National Commerce Act (E-Signature Act), which will become effective October 1, 2000.
+On June 30, 2000, the President signed into law The Electronic Signatures in Global and National Commerce Act (E-Signature Act), which became effective October 1, 2000.
 The E-Signature Act generally provides that records and signatures may not be denied legal effect solely because they are in electronic form.
 Under the Act, disclosures that must be provided to consumers in writing may be provided electronically if the consumer affirmatively consents after being provided specified information.
 Although no agency is required to issue regulations to implement the E-Signature Act, the Board may use its existing rulewriting authority under the financial services laws to interpret how the E-Signature Act affects the requirements imposed by those laws.

 The E-Signature Act adopted into law some elements of the Board's regulatory proposal governing electronic disclosures.
-Some provisions in the Board's proposal, however, would be modified or preempted by the Act, while other provisions, which are designed to ensure effective delivery of electronic disclosures, are not addressed by the E-Signature Act but are consistent with that Act and could be issued as final rules.
-Within the next six months, the Board is expected to consider what further action is appropriate in light of the E-Signature Act.
+Some provisions in the Board's proposal, however, are modified or preempted by the Act, while other provisions, which are designed to ensure effective delivery of electronic disclosures, were not addressed by the E-Signature Act but are consistent with that Act and could be issued as final rules.
+The Board is expected to consider what further action is appropriate in light of the E-Signature Act.

 Action Date FR Cite

-Board requested 03/25/98 63 FR 14548
+Board requested comment 03/25/98 63 FR 14548

-comment

-Action Date FR Cite

-Board approved publishing additional proposal on electronic communications 64 FR 46988
+Board approved publishing additional proposal on electronic communications 09/14/99 64 FR 46988

-Further Board action 01/00/01
+Further Board action by 04/00/01